 Small Signaling Peptides (SSPs) are an important class of regulatory molecules in plants involved in developmental processes, nutrient acquisition, and stress responses.

 The main objective of this project is to identify macronutrient-responsive SSPs, and novel SSPs that control root and nodule development in M. truncatula and other species.
 By taking a genome-wide approach to determining the roles of uncharacterized SSPs, this project will advance our currently knowledge of this class of important regulatory molecules in plants.

 We are currently developing the MtSSPdb, including the SSP Gene Expression Atlas (SSP-GEA) with large scale genome data from RNA-seq experiments with Mt re-annotated genes, SSP-coding genes and families, annotation information, peptide library and multiple tools.
 MtSSPdb will be the first database in plants to integrate small peptide information and gene expression data, and to provide a detailed synthetic peptide library describing small synthetic peptides tested for root-related traits.

 MtSSPdb will be available soon.

-A new paper from our group has been accepted for publication in The Plant Cell Journal - "Small and mighty – peptide hormones in plants" by Roy S, Lundquist PK, Udvardi MK, Scheible WR.
+A new paper from our group has been published in The Plant Cell Journal - Teaching Tool in Plant Biology - "Small and mighty – peptide hormones in plants" by Roy S, Lundquist PK, Udvardi MK, Scheible WR.